LeanKit-Labs/whistlepunk/README.md

 // assuming autohost instance is assigned to a "host" variable var logger = require("whistlepunk")(postal, config, host.fount);

-logger.debug("More info than you"d typically want to sift through....");
+logger.debug("More info than you'd typically want to sift through....");
 ```

 ### Custom Adapters